R-Bread/PyRated-SoC-Own_contributions/README.md

 ## Own contributions

 This repository contains the code I wrote for my 2021 Summer of Code project, in team PyRated, at IITB.
-For the complete project, please click here.
+For the complete project, please click here - https://github.com/Team-PyRated/PyRated.

 NOTE: Few of these code files will work on their own - most import from other files only present in the complete project repository.